MahmoodSeoud/BachelorThesis/README.md

 # Bachelor Thesis 2024 - DIKU

 Welcome to the repository for my Bachelor Thesis conducted at DIKU in 2024.
+The paper is published [here](https://easychair.org/publications/paper/Gv4N)).

 ## Overview